matthew-brett/lis-data-science/pages/working_together.md

 ## Your prior background

 Data science uses code to analyze messy data.
-We aim to teach you that in the course.
-To do the course, you do not need any previous experience of using code or computing programming.
-We expect a large proportion of the students will be starting from scratch.

 One advantage of data science methods is that we can use code to express *algorithms* that the logical steps of the analysis.
 It turns out that expressing our analysis in this way makes it possible to avoid much of the mathematics in data analysis and statistics.
 We will use some simple mathematics in the course, but nothing beyond what you have learned in your secondary school / GCSE maths.

 ## Mixtures of experience

-You do not need to have done any programming before, to take this course, but some of you will have some programming experience.
-If that is you, you will find that you can go quickly through the early material in the course.
+One common issue that comes up when teaching data science is different levels of experience in using Python and programming.
+If you are already comfortable with Python and Pandas, then you will find that you can go quickly through the early material in the course.
 Your work, in those early parts of the course, are to help the others to learn.
 In doing so, we think you will find that you get deeper understanding of programming, and of the material.

-If you do not have any previous experience of programming, you will find that you need more time to learn the ideas and let them sink in.
-Learning a programming language is like learning any language, it takes time, concentration and repetition.
+If you have less experience and confidence in programming, you will find that you need more time to learn the ideas and let them sink in.
+Continued learning of a programming language is like learning any language, it takes time, concentration and repetition.
 Keep trying things that are a little bit harder than you think you can manage.
 It will be frustrating at first, but you will [learn the value of frustration](https://www.youtube.com/watch?v=JxwxefRAu70&feature=youtu.be&t=1803).

 In a word, be *patient*.